Gui-JVale/cs-core/docs/software-architecture/architecture-and-business/economic-analysis.md

 ## Introduction

-This far we have been primarily investigating the relatioships between architectural decisions and the quality attributes that the architecture's stakeholders have deemed important: if I make this architectural decision, what effect will it have on the quality attributes?
+This far we have been primarily investigating the relationships between architectural decisions and the quality attributes that the architecture's stakeholders have deemed important: if I make this architectural decision, what effect will it have on the quality attributes?
 If I have to achieve that quality attribute requirements, what architectural decision will do the trick?

 As important as this effort is, this perspective is missing a crucial consideration: What are the economic implications of an architectural decision?